 Sunbelt Human Advancement Resources community action assistance programs.

 The community action agency known as Sunbelt Human Advancement Resources provides assistance in the region.
+They support Greenville, Anderson and even other nearby counties.
 Thousands of lower income families, including those with a senior, disabled or unemployed member, get help from the agency with both long term and emergency needs.

 The organization operates a Community Economic Opportunity Department that administers most of the financial aid and support services.
 They range from funds for paying utility bills, LIHEAP, medications, and more.
 Housing assistance can be rental or mortgage assistance, transitional housing from Change, and help in paying for moving costs or security deposits for the formerly homeless.
 SHARE provides coverage across Greenville, Oconee, Anderson and Pickens County in South Carolina.